-This year, the North Country Ballet Ensemble performed the popular ballet in Plattsburgh Nov.
-23-25 and will perform in Lake Placid Dec.
+This year, the North Country Ballet Ensemble will perform the popular ballet in Plattsburgh Nov.
+23-25 and in Lake Placid Dec.
 1 and 2.

 The performance was choreographed by resident choreographer Terpsie Toon of the Lake Placid School of Ballet and guest choreographers Rebecca Kelly of Rebecca Kelly Ballet and Michela Boschetto from the NCBE creative team.

 Led by NCBE’s Artistic Director Alice Schonbek, the show will feature 70 local student dancers, 10 community members and guest ballerina Therese Wendler.

 Guest performer Mikhail Ilyin, a native of St. Petersburg, Russia who dances for American Ballet Theatre, will assume the role of Cavalier in the Plattsburgh performance.